ylleonv/GLMcat/cran-comments.md

     consider running tools::compactPDF(gs_quality = "ebook") on these files

 NOTE:
-    installed size is 31.7Mb
+    - installed size is 31.7Mb
       sub-directories of 1Mb or more:
       libs  31.1Mb
+    - Package in Depends/Imports which should probably only be in LinkingTo: 'BH'

 There were no ERRORs

 There was 1 NOTE: